You are currently viewing Spark Submit Command Explained with Examples

 Note: Files specified with --files are uploaded to the cluster.

-Example: Below example submits the application to yarn cluster manager by using cluster deployment mode and with 8g driver memory, 16g, and 2 cores for each executor.
+The following example submits the Spark with Scala/Java application to yarn cluster manager.
+This application uses 8g driver memory, 16g, and 2 cores for each executor.

 ./bin/spark2-submit \